Denmark: An entire wind farm retrofitted with a new control system for the first time in the Danish wind turbine industry.

 Within a few weeks before the summer 2018, Spica Technology retrofitted an entire wind farm in Arrild.
 The Danish wind farm consists of 12 Wind World W4200 600kW turbines that were retrofitted with a new control system for Momentum Gruppen and Green Power Partners in Denmark.

 The 12 wind turbines that are placed in the southern Denmark is owned by Green Power Partners and managed by Momentum Gruppen.
-The turbines were in reasonably good mechanical conditions, but Momentum experienced several challenges with the turbines:
+The wind turbines were in reasonably good mechanical conditions, but Momentum experienced several challenges with the turbines:

 – Continuously stops and errors.